What are deemed income and resources and how do they affect SSI payment amounts and qualifying for SSI Disability?

 + 0 spouse’s remaining unearned income

-To continue our previous example, we will say that the SSI-eligible person has unearned private pension income of $150 and $120 in wages.
+To continue with our example, we need to identify the income of the disabled member of the couple.
+In this example, we will say that the SSI-eligible person has unearned private pension income of $150 and has $120 in wages.

 Unearned income calculation: